DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 When installing the **eups package desdmdashboard** (trunk+0) you get tools to send and receive data via the web api of the desdmdashboard server application.
-This provides you with the capability to send data from an arbitraty client machine but also to inspect data stored on the server for investigation purposes.
+This provides you with the capability to send data from an arbitraty client machine but also to receive and inspect data stored on the server on a local machine.
 The eups package contains third party tools to enable this process: ipython (notebook), pandas, matplotlib, ..

 While accessing the views on the DESDMDashboard website is open for everybody,